Sheffield District Railway: Sheffield District Railway authorised

 This was an attractive offer: it reduced the extent of new construction from 9 1/2 miles to 3 1/2 miles, reducing the cost of the connection considerably, although making a more roundabout route.
 The LD&ECR and GER agreed and proceeded with construction.

 Construction

-Construction was quickly started: the first sod was turned at Sheffield on 20 November 1896 by the Duke of Norfolk; the variation on the authorised route was passed by Act of 12 August 1898.
+Construction was quickly started: the first sod was turned at Sheffield on 20 November 1896 by the Duke of Norfolk; the variation on the authorised route was passed by the Sheffield District Railway Act 1898 (61 & 62 Vict. c. ccxxiv) of 12 August 1898.

 A junction with the MS&LR at Beighton was no longer needed, and a junction would be made with the Midland Railway instead, immediately south of the Midland connection to the MS&LR at Beighton, so keeping later options open.

 Although nominally an independent concern, the Sheffield District Railway was a creature of the LD&ECR and the GER together; and it was not proposed to acquire rolling stock.
 While the SDR built from Treeton to Brightside, and also the Attercliffe terminal and the short branch serving it, the LD&ECR needed to complete the authorised section of the Beighton branch from Barlborough.